prkumar/uplink/README.rst

     github = build(GitHubService, base_url="https://api.github.com/")

-To access the GitHub API with this instance, we simply invoke any of the methods we defined in the interface above.
-To illustrate, let's update a GitHub user's
+To access the GitHub API with this instance, we simply invoke any of the methods that we defined in the interface above.
+To illustrate, let's update my GitHub user's bio:
-bio:

 .. code-block:: python